jkrauth/shg_frog/README.md

 * The minimum incremental motion of this device is 0.2 micron.
 For laser pulses with a pulse length of <20fs a better actuator might be considered.

-#### ANDO Spectrometer
+#### Spectrometer

-We use the ANDO Spectrometer AQ-6315A.
+We mostly use the camera in combination with a grating because the measurements go much faster this way.
+For comparison, however, it might be helpful to use the ANDO Spectrometer AQ-6315A.

 * In the case of a low repetition rate the ANDO spectrometer has to run in pulsed mode.
-* The spectrometer is also used to calibrate the grating-CCD version of the FROG.
+* The spectrometer is also used to calibrate the grating&camera version of the FROG.

-#### Allied Vision CCD Camera
+#### Camera

-We use the Allied Vision Manta G235B CCD camera.
+We use the Allied Vision Manta G235B camera.
 Other Allied Vision Manta GigE cameras should also work.
 The original software for this camera is the Vimba Software, written in C/C++.
 The camera is included in the FROG software via the Pymba package, a python wrapper for Vimba.